wp-plugins/fraxion/readme.txt

 == Changelog ==
+= 0.5.4 =

+Resolved conflicts with some themes.
+Added a "Register" button to register to the wordpress site when not logged in to the site.
+Added progressive user help to lead new readers through the process.
+Admins may see more sales history at fraxion site.
+Comming soon
+Remove the need for readers to be logged in at the word press site Site Admin may view accounts - income, margin and balance, for their sites

 = 0.5.2 =

 Wordpress MU compatible.
 Tracks which sites belong to a MU network and which is the base site.